To open articles, click title links

 Commercial Productions Analysed

 This month: Newton Faulkner, Paloma Faith, Nicki Minaj, Coldplay and Rita Ora.

 TV Music From The Inside

 A modern media composer’s repertoire needs to encompass everything from fugues to farmyard noises.

 Music & Recording Industry News

-With the future of AM radio hanging in the balance, we take a look at what effect it has had on the music industry over the decades.
+With the future of AM radio in the US hanging in the balance, we take a look at what effect it has had on the music industry over the decades.

 Sear Sound, New York